itsluap/luap-server/resources/[qb]/[jobs]/jim-vanillaunicorn/install.md

 	- Payment systems removed/changed in favour of support for my free payment script jim-payments: https://github.com/jimathy/jim-payments#
 		- Add this script to your server and payment systems will work as normal with extra features
 		- This change removes events from client.lua and server.lua
-	- Added item checkmarks to qb-menu's to show if you have the required items or not
+	- Added item checkmarks to indigo-menu's to show if you have the required items or not
 		- This adds changes to client.lua
 	- QoL Fixes
 	- New items added